timescale/docs/api/max_val.md

 Get the maximum value from a t-digest (does not work with `percentile_agg` or `uddsketch` based estimators).
 This is provided in order to save space when both a maximum and a percentile estimate are required as part of continuous aggregates.
 You can simply compute a single percentile estimator and do not need to specify a separate `max` aggregate, just extract the `max_val` from the percentile estimator.

+For more information about percentile approximation functions, see the [hyperfunctions documentation][hyperfunctions-percentile-approx].

 ### Required Arguments
 |Name|Type|Description|